ventojs/vento/docs/2-API/for.md

 ## Type casting

-If the collection is not iterable, Vento will try to convert it to a iterable object.
+If the collection is not iterable, Vento will try to convert it to an iterable object.

 ### Numbers